IvanMed1002/BruteForceAttackProject/README.md

 ----------------------------------------------

-<h1>Part 5:Use Kali Linux to perform brute force attack on traget machine and use Atomic Red Team on target machine while also viewing all telemeetry via SPLUNK.</h1>
+<h1>Part 5: Use Kali Linux to perform brute force attack on traget machine and use Atomic Red Team on target machine while also viewing all telemeetry via SPLUNK.</h1>

 <b/>1.
 Set up static IP address in Kali Linux and check network connectivity.</b>